marwahaha/pizza/index.md

 Nothing says America like the vaguely appropriated, mass-produced wheat and dairy staple that is grilled cheese...
 I mean pizza.
 Perhaps most famous in [New York](http://www.sliceharvester.com/), this dish is relentlessly remixed by the people and places who celebrate it.

 There are so many pizza places here.
 At least 15 in Berkeley.
-Here are some of my memories.
+Here are my notes on the craft.

 ## Any "East Bay" pizza spot